geriang/geriang.github.io/README.md

 3.US: I want to start searching for transacted HDB Flats near my home.
   TS: Click on the search icon (depicted by a magnifying glass)

+4.US: I am not sure what are the displayed fields are for.
+  TS: Mouseover (desktop) or tap (mobile) the fields to display the purpose of the fields

-4.US: I want to key in my address conveniently using my postal code.
+5.US: I want to key in my address conveniently using my postal code.
   TS: Type in the full 6 digit postal code in the Postal Code field

-5.US: I want to find the transacted flats that are similar to my current flat type.
+6.US: I want to find the transacted flats that are similar to my current flat type.
+  TS: Click on the drop down field to select the desired flat-type

 4.US: I want to start searching where and what are the HDB flats that are sold along the street of my home address
   TS: